fonoster/routr/CORE.md

 Since the *EdgePort* sits at the edge of the network, it must be capable of withstanding typical SIP attacks.
 On SIP over TCP or TLS, the server should avoid descriptors resource exhaustion, especially during a SIP INVITE flood attack.
-Consider monitoring and alerting for CPU and/or memory usage needed to handle SIP sessions and dialog, not exceeding the resources available.
+Consider monitoring and alerting for CPU and memory usage needed to handle SIP sessions and dialog, staying within the resources available.
 Finally, the server should drop any malformed SIP messages and avoid filling up the log files or logging servers.